Starmer vows to ‘unbind’ Britain from centre that has ‘not delivered’

 Sir Keir suggested the move, along with all other proposals in the report, could be achieved within Labour’s first term.

-Pressed on whether he hoped to abolish the Lords in Labour’s first term, he told Sky News: “Yes, I do.
+“This is a strong, compelling set of recommendations that do what politicians have all agreed needs to be done, but nobody has actually done it, which is to be bold enough to say ‘we’ve got to stop those in Westminster and Whitehall pretending that they know best about the communities that desperately want to play their part in the future’.

-“Because when I asked Gordon Brown to set up the commission and do this, I said what I want is recommendations that are capable of being implemented in the first term.”
+“We are going to transfer that power to them, rebuild our economy.”

-The commission calls for a new constitutional law setting out how political power should be shared, with a requirement for decisions to be taken “as close as meaningfully possible” to the people affected by them.
+The commission’s report calls for a new constitutional law setting out how political power should be shared, with a requirement for decisions to be taken “as close as meaningfully possible” to the people affected by them.

 There would be an explicit requirement to rebalance the economy to spread prosperity and investment more equally across the UK, and the right to healthcare based on need rather than ability to pay would be enshrined in a set of protected social rights.